 Stage 4 Planning Application:

-A planning application was submitted for the proposed development on the 12th March 2026 and following a further consultation, the scheme will be tabled at the Planning Committee on the 2nd July.
+A planning application was submitted for the proposed development on the 12th March 2026 and following a further consultation.

 Get in touch